Skip to Main Content

 Highlights from our Collections

 The Koreshan Collection documents the daily life of the Koreshan Unity settlement of Estero.
 Founded by Dr. Cyrus Teed in the late 19th century, the commune quickly grew into a self-reliant township complete with a functioning economy and source of electricity.
-In 1961, the remaining members donated the land site to the State of Florida for historic preservation.
-The Koreshan State Park is open to the public daily.
 The collection is available to view either on DigitalFGCU or on the FGCU Finding Aid.

 Commencement